nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Task Page Commands
 These commands should be tested on the Task Page.

+#### Adding a task

+1. Adding a task while the task list is empty, or the task does not exist in the task list.

+    1. Test case: `add task PE1`<br>
+       Expected: New task is added into the list.
+Details of the added task shown in the log box.

+    1. Other incorrect `add task` commands to try: `add`, `add task` (where the task name is empty)<br>
+       Expected: No task is added.
+Error details shown in the log box.

+1. Adding a task into the list containing the following tasks - `CA1`, `CA2`, `Critical Reflection 1`.

+    1. Test case: `add task CA3`<br>
+       Expected: New task is added.
+Details of the added task shown in the log box.

+    1. Test case: `add task CA1`<br>
+       Expected: No task is added.
+Error details shown in the log box.

+#### Deleting a task

+1. Deleting a task while all tasks are being shown from the task page.
+At least 1 task exists in the list.

+    1. Test case: `delete task 1`<br>
+       Expected: First task is deleted from the list.
+Details of the deleted task shown in the log box.

+    1. Test case: `delete task 0`<br>
+       Expected: No task is deleted.
+Error details shown in the log box.

+    1. Other incorrect `delete task` commands to try: `delete`, `delete task x` (where x is larger than the list size)<br>
+       Expected: Similar to previous step 1(ii) under `Deleting a task`.

+1. Deleting a task while the task list is empty in the task page.

+    1. Incorrect `delete task` commands to try: `delete`, `delete task x` (where x is any number)<br>
+       Expected: No task is deleted.
+Error details shown in the log box.

+#### Editing a task

+1. Editing a task which exists in the task list.

+    1. Test case: `edit task 1 CA4`<br>
+       Expected: First task is edited to the new task name.
+Details of the edited task shown in the log box.

+    1. Test case: `edit task 0 CA4`<br>
+       Expected: No task is edited.
+Error details shown in the log box.

+    1. Other incorrect `edit task` commands to try: `edit`, `edit task x` (where x is any number), `edit task x CA4` (where x is larger than the list size) <br>
+       Expected: Similar to previous step 1(ii) under `Editing a task`.

+1. Editing a task while the task list is empty in the task page.

+    1. Refer to step 1(iii) above under `Editing a task`.

 #### Selecting a task

+1. Selecting a task while on the task page.

+    1. Test case: `select 1`<br>
+       Expected: First task is selected.
+Details of the selected task shown in the log box.
+Page redirected to the corresponding grades page.

+    1. Test case: `select x` (where x is larger than the list size)<br>
+       Expected: No task is selected.
+Error details shown in the log box.

 #### Finding a task

+1. Finding a task while on the task page, with the following tasks - `CA1`, `CA2`, `Critical Reflection 1` in the list.

+    1. Test case: `find task 1`<br>
+       Expected: `CA1` and `Critical Reflection 1` is displayed.
+Details of the found tasks shown in the log box.

+    1. Test case: `find task CA`<br>
+       Expected: `CA1` and `CA2` is displayed.
+Details of the found tasks shown in the log box.

+    1. Test case: `find task CA3` (this task does not exist in the list)<br>
+       Expected: The list is not filtered.
+Details of no found task(s) shown in the log box.

+    1. Other incorrect `find task` commands to try: `find`, `find task`<br>
+       Expected: The list is not filtered.
+Error details shown in the log box.

 ---